frontendkey/blog-posts/posts/Introducing-Github-Actions.md

 Trust me, you should go create a Github account if you don't have one, there are too many handful features packed in Github.
 Let me list a few that I love using.

-- Github Actions
+- Github Actions - Continuous integration and continuous delivery (CI/CD) platform that allows you to automate build, test, and deployment pipeline
-- Codespaces
+- Codespaces - An online IDE.
+Development environment that's hosted in the cloud.
-- Github Copilot
+- Github Copilot - Coding assistance
-- Github Pages
+- Github Pages - Host static sites on web for free without limitation